Amangitcode/deep-learning/README.md

 	- This elimanted osccilating gradients and thus speeds up learning
 	- Intuitively you can think of using exponentially weights moving averages as applying an acceleration to the velocity of descent.
 Thus if osscilating, velocity will not increase since acceleration is negative and positive, while non oscillating will increase in velocity since acceleration never change in sign
 - RMSProp (root mean square)
-	- Divide gradients by exponentially weighted moving average, thereby making large oscillating gradients smaller and non ossilating gradients the same
+	- Divide gradients by exponentially weighted moving average, thereby making large gradients which usually osccilate update less and small gradients which usually don't osccilate update more.
 - Adam Optimization (adapative moment estimation)
 	- Basically RMSProp and Momentum combined
 	- Most popular optimization algo